 The house can be found in a private and secure area above Cannes, offering amazing views to match the architecture.

 Once inside, you’ll find 231 sq. metres of living space and a variety of finishes, including stone, terracotta for floors, ceramics iron and glass for the walls, wood and glass for the doors plus copper for the detailing.
 It’s a melting pot that really shouldn’t work, but the end result shows it does.
-Well, as long as you are on the hunt for something just a little bit different.
+As long as you are on the hunt for something just a little bit different and if you are reading this site, I am guessing that’s the case.

 As for the layout, that’s mainly on a single level, with a living room dominated by a central and rounded fireplace, as well as a mural sculpture by Constantine Andreou that hides two doors – one leading to the kitchen and the cellar, the other being a suite with bathroom and a ‘sunny room’ with harlequin colours on the floor.